sofractures/alonetogetherv1/PRD.md

 - Gentle floating animation (sine wave on Y-axis)

 Browsing Dense Locations:
-- Intelligent clustering groups memories within ~120 meters
+- Intelligent clustering groups memories within ~300 meters
-- Zoom-dependent spread increases separation as the user zooms in (40m → 120m based on camera distance)
+- Zoom-dependent spread increases separation as the user zooms in (200m → 2000m exponential curve based on camera distance)
-- Explode-on-click (implemented): clicking a dense cluster fans out its members in a golden-angle spiral pattern around the city center (300m radius) for precise selection
+- Explode-on-click (implemented): clicking a dense cluster fans out its members in a circular spiral pattern (15 degree fixed radius) for maximum visibility and ease of use
+- Single-click interaction: click cluster to open spiral, click window in spiral to play that single memory
-- Cluster automatically collapses when user rotates/zooms (clicking away) or selects a memory
+- Cluster automatically collapses when user clicks background or selects a memory
+- Spiral state restoration: when closing memory player, returns to spiral (not main globe) for continued exploration
+- Location label at base of spiral shows hovered/highlighted memory location
+- Dark overlay when spiral is active for better navigation clarity
+- Playlist feature: clicking overlapped windows (before spiral opens) shows playlist of all memories at that location with city names
 - Mobile/large-cluster fallback (planned): a compact drawer lists all memories at that location (name, time), allowing quick selection without precise tapping

 ### 3.4 Memory Exploration Experience

 **3D Building Navigation:**
 - **Orbit Controls:** Drag to rotate around the building, seeing different faces and windows
+- **Auto-Rotation:** Globe slowly drifts and rotates on its own (0.5 speed) - contemplative, dreamlike, never stopping.
+Users can grab and spin faster, but when released, it returns to gentle cosmic rotation.
-- **Zoom:** Scroll/pinch to move closer to individual windows or pull back for full view
+- **Zoom:** Scroll/pinch to move closer to individual windows or pull back for full view (4-25 units range)
 - **Window Interaction:**
   - Hover: Window glows with purple light (#a78bfa), scales to 130%, shows location label
   - Click: Opens memory player modal with full audio playback
+  - Single-click on cluster: Opens spiral expansion
+  - Single-click on window in spiral: Plays that single memory
 - **Floating Animation:** Each window gently bobs up and down independently
 - **Density Management:** Automatic spiral clustering when windows from same city would overlap
+- **Dynamic Scaling:** Windows get smaller when zoomed in (allows spread to be visible in tight clusters)

 **Individual Memory Player Modal:**
 - Clean card overlay with backdrop blur